 Today, the lake and its fame bring the region back to life.
 In the summer, the spectacle of the boats rocked by a lapping of ripples, gives an impression of seaside.
 The arrival of these beautiful sailing boats more and more required an enlargement of the port.
 It must be said that its banks compete with the most beautiful beaches.
-Very numerous games for young and old, skating, mountain biking, walking, sailing...
+Many games for young and old, rollerblading, mountain biking, walking, sailing...

 The church of Champaubert erected on an islet seems to rise from the water.
 Visitors can visit its small peninsula.

-The village has retained its authenticity in the Champagne region, in its wood-paneled houses without altering the work of the ancients, its laundrettes now silent and flowered like its streets...
-The Droye River always meanders in the meadows, poplars humming at the slightest breath Of air.
+The village has managed to keep its authenticity in the woods, kept in these wood-paneled houses, without distorting the work of the elders.
+These laundrettes are now silent and flowery like the streets...
+The Droye River always meanders in the meadows, Blowing air.
 On the plaza, once the rides were installed on the day of the village feast, while the church sometimes announces a marriage or a baptism.